Sweet Potato Lentil Curry

 - Add a handful of chickpeas in the last 5 minutes for extra protein

-- Stir in a tbsp of low-fat yogurt at the end for extra creaminess instead of cashew cream
+- Stir in a tbsp of low-fat yogurt at the end instead of cashew cream

 - Top with toasted pumpkin seeds for crunch and added zinc